Writing Effective Goals

 - Time Bound

 In a work team, goals must be communicated to all people involved with the work plan or whose work could be affected by any changes involved.
 Goals also need to be constantly revised to make sure that each of the SMART criteria is satisfied.
 This will create far greater clarity for all concerned.
 You are more likely to stick with and achieve your goals if you develop them yourself.
 You are also in a position to influence others such as team members, so encourage them to participate actively in setting their own goals and contributing to team goals.
-Individuals who feel that they have some ownership or say in setting their own goals, are more likely to be motivated to accomplish their them, leading to performance improvement.
+Individuals who feel that they have some ownership or say in setting their own goals, are more likely to be motivated to accomplish them, leading to performance improvement.